valkey-io/valkey-rfc/README.md

 What's useful to include?
 -------------------------

-The Valkey RFC format is not a strict format, but should include the following sections unless they are unnecessary for the proposal you are submitting.
+The Valkey RFC format is not a strict format, but should include details about various aspect of the engine, unless they are unnecessary for the proposal you are submitting.
+Here's the [reference RFC template](REFERENCE.md) to get started.

-* Status and RFC number (the pull-request number).
-* Abstract.
-A few sentences describing the feature.
-* Motivation.
-What the feature solves and why the existing functionality is not enough.
-* Design considerations.
-A description of the design constraints and requirements for the proposal.
-Comparisons with similar features in other projects.
-* Specification.
-A more detailed description of the feature, including why certain details in the design have been chosen.
-* Links to related material such as issues, pull requests, papers, or other references.